DraconDev/SamAI/tasks.md

 - make the icons more tightly package much like a phone screen
 - having 2 row descriptions for the icons is okay much like a phone screen
 - back to home button should be below the search and add site button, taking up the full width, but on the same panel, not among the icons
-- make sure our bottom right corner button is always above the icons, no matter what site is loaded
+- make sure our bottom right corner button is always above the icons, no matter what site is loaded, but obviously we want it behind the side panel when that is open

 ## Done